giacomocerquone/giacomocerquone/README.md

 What has always driven me in this field is the ability to craft and transform ideas into products that people actually use.<br/>

 I'm a movie buff and I enjoy writing technical blog posts or shorter notes that may not necessarily relate to programming.
-Make also sure to check out my projects.

 ### Read me on [my blog](http://giacomocerquone.com/)